matthewjhenry/matthewjhenry.github.io/_pages/about.md

 I have also done work on the polar amplification of warming ([review](https://www.frontiersin.org/articles/10.3389/feart.2021.758361/full) and [paper](https://doi.org/10.1175/JCLI-D-20-0178.1)) and understanding past warm climates such as the Eocene ([paper 1](https://doi.org/10.1175/JCLI-D-21-0131.1) and [paper 2](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021PA004375)).

 I co-host the [Solar Climate Intervention Virtual Symposia](https://sites.google.com/view/solargeo-symposium/home).
-If you want to present your SRM research, please get in touch!
+If you want to present your SRM research, please get in touch.

+I am also happy to discuss collaborations (academic, outreach, or otherwise), don't hesitate to reach out.

 <br/>